RachelCodes42/Node.jsprofessionalREADMEgenerator/README.md

-# README Generator
+# This is an example demonstration.

 ## Description
-This is used to populate a README for the user.
+This is a README generator used for simple production of a README

 ## Table of Contents
 - [Installation](#installation)